TRAFFIC ALERT: Left lanes blocked due to crash on SB I-75 in Dayton

 Major Highway Incidents

-- The left lanes are blocked due to a crash on Southbound Interstate 75 at Edwin C. Moses Boulevard.
-Officers are on the scene.
-ODOT cameras are showing delays on SB I-75 past U.S. 35.
+- The left lanes are blocked due to a crash on Southbound Interstate 75 at Third Street, according to ODOT cameras.
+Two vehicles are involved.
+We are seeing delays on SB I-75 past State Route 4.

 Street Incidents